| || member for 3 years, 11 months, 29 days|

 |Bio and Links|

 I try to take photos with context, as appropriate.
 If there are a series of related memorials together, I may try to get a wide shot of multiple graves, especially if they are related.
-If a memorial has names on more than one side, I'll often upload a multi-side view.
+If a memorial has names on more than one side, I may upload a multi-side view.

 Gravestone legibility is my primary concern.
-I try to get detail out of the images by using lighting; sometimes I use mirrors on site to reflect light onto the stone at an oblique angle, to reveal engraving.
-Often I can coax extra contrast using software.
-I will sometimes double-check my work by using the Rhode Island Cemeteries Database online records.
-Often a stone which appears to be completely illegible has enough detail after sidelighting and/or software processing that I can get enough information to look them up in the cemeteries database.
+Occasionally I use mirrors on site to reflect light onto the stone at an oblique angle, to reveal engraving.
+Frequently I can coax extra contrast using software.
+Sometimes I double-check my work by using the Rhode Island Cemeteries Database or Ancestry.com.
+Often a stone which appears to be completely illegible has enough detail after sidelighting and/or software processing that I can get enough information to look them up.
 Voilla!
-An illegible stone speaks clearly.
+An illegible stone can be deciphered.

 If you would like to use my grave images for any non-commercial purpose, I release them to you under a creative commons non-commercial license.
 No further permission is required or requested.
 If you'd like to leave me a public "thank you," I assure you that will put a smile on my face.